rtauseef/provisioning-profile-helper/README.md

 ## Add a new device

+1. Send UDID(s) to [Paul-Andre Fountain](mailto://paul-andre.fountain@hp.com) and/or [Jaime Cardenas](mailto://jaime.cardenas@hp.com) and request new provisioning profiles.
+Proceed to step 2 once new profiles are received.
-1. `git pull` the latest changes from __master__.
+2. `git pull` the latest changes from __master__.
-2. Add the device to the Apple Developer Portal.
-  * If you don't know the account username and password, ask an admin for help.
-3. In the Apple Developer Portal, go to __Certificates, Identifiers & Profiles__.
-Add the device under __Devices / All__.
-4. Go to __Provisioning Profiles / Development__ and generate the new provisioning profile for __HP Wildcard Development Provision__  and save it over _hp.wildcard.mobileprovision_ file in this repo.
-  * Select __HP Wildcard Development Provision__ and choose "Edit"
-  * Scroll down to the devices section and choose "Select All".
-Verify in the upper right of the devices box that all devices are selected.
-  * Choose "Generate" and save it on top of old _hp.wildcard.mobileprovision_.
-5. Repeat this process for __Sprocket Dev Push Notification Profile__, saving it over _Sprocket\_Dev\_Push\_Notification\_Profile.mobileprovision_.
+3. Save the profile file(s) received from PAF/Jaime in the same directory as this repo, renaming the file(s) to replace the corresponding file(s) in this repo.
-6. Commit changes and push to __master__.
+4. Commit changes and push to __origin/master__.

 ## Update your system with latest provisioning profile